 Soft-tissue surgery: Cavus foot is caused in part by an over-pull of one of the lateral ankle muscles.
 A release of this tendon can be performed on the outside of the ankle.
 Additionally, a transfer of this tendon can be performed

 to help correct the deformity of the ankle joint.
-Often patients will have a tightness of their gastrocnemius muscle, one of the main muscles in the calf.
+Often patients will have a tightness of their calf muscle.
 This can increase the deformity or prevent a correction from working.
 It is addressed

 Dorsiflexion osteotomy of the first metatarsal: This procedure flattens out the arch.